-Gold with reeded edge JC1868-1/P5105 with only 3 or so known with the obverse die cracked as illustrated below.
+Gold with reeded edge JC1868-1/P5105 with only 3 or 4 known usually with the obverse die cracked as illustrated below.

 Nickel with reeded edge JC1868-2/P5110 is unconfirmed.
 It may be a misdescription of JC1866-6/P5101.

-Nickel with plain edge JC1868-3/P5115 is possibly unique.
-An example, struck from a cracked obverse die, was offered in Kagin's 9/17 sale and is illustrated above.
+Nickel with plain edge JC1868-3/P5115 is possibly unique and is ex B/M 11/89, Kagin's 9/17.
+It was struck after the obverse die cracked and is illustrated above.
 Click on the thumbnail image to see an enlargement.

 Incomplete reverse die trials P3302 & P3305 are also known.
 These are listed by Pollock as splashers for 3 cent pieces.